Agrosis/crawlman/README.md

 Setup
 ---------------------------------------------
-In the project folder, just create a directory titled `conf` and put `crawlman.json` in it:
+In the crawlman folder, just create a directory titled `conf` and put `crawlman.json` in it:

 ```
 {